 - Suicidal and Self-Harm Behavior

-Assistant Professor - Med Center Line, Psychiatry and Behavioral Sciences - Child and Adolescent Psychiatry
+Assistant Professor - University Medical Line, Psychiatry and Behavioral Sciences - Child & Adolescent Psychiatry and Child Development

 Ph.D., New York University, Clinical Psychology (2001)